pixeldroid/lsdoc/docs/_guides/Layouts-for-GitHub-Pages.md

 ---
 layout: guide-index
 title: Layouts for GitHub Pages

+order: 2
 ---

-**{{ lsdoc }}** extends the [Programming Pages][programming-pages] template by providing two layouts for LoomScript documentation: [package][layout-package] and [type][layout-type].
+**lsdoc** extends the [Programming Pages][programming-pages] theme by providing two layouts for LoomScript documentation: [package][layout-package] and [type][layout-type].
 {:.larger.text}

-Layouts are essentially rendering functions; provided values for named parameters, the layout code turns those values into a specific html view.
+<span>{% include icon.liquid id='info-circle' %} <b>Info</b></span><br> Layouts are essentially rendering functions.
+Given values for named parameters, the layout code turns those values into a specific html view.
+{:.ui.info.message}

-To use a layout, create a markdown or html file that has a yaml front-matter block at the top of the file, and provide values for the layout parameters:
+To use a layout, create a markdown or html file that has a yaml front-matter block at the top of the file, and provide values for the layout parameters within the front-matter block:

 ```yaml
 ---